kanutocd/gjallarhorn/README.md

 Multi-cloud deployment guardian as legendary as Heimdall's horn.

+> **⚠️ ALPHA RELEASE NOTICE**
+> This gem is currently in alpha development and **NOT RECOMMENDED FOR PRODUCTION USE**.
+We are publishing this early version to RubyGems.org primarily to secure the `gjallarhorn` gem name.
+The API and functionality are subject to significant changes.
+Use at your own risk.

 A Ruby gem that sounds across all cloud realms with secure, API-first deployments beyond SSH:

 - AWS (SSM)